Post By RelatedRelated Post

 At the beginning of the mowing season (and after roughly 8-10 hours of service) do a thorough inspection of your mower’s blades.
 Signs of a dull blade include bends, nicks, and/or dents.
 You’ll want to ensure the blades are properly sharpened and balanced.
 In addition to the physical inspection of the blades, do a quick inspection of the lawn before you begin your mowing — clearing away any rocks, sticks, or other debris in the immediate area.
 As you mow, keep an eye out for these blade-nicking items.

+What’s the secret to getting a perfect cut?
+It all starts with your mower blades.
 Keep in mind these few basic tips for sharpening your blade: